homeup/followupboss-php-api/README.md

 ]);
 ```

-You can also send in the inquiry event
+You can also send in the inquiry event (example data: https://docs.followupboss.com/reference#events-post)
 ```php
 $events->inquiry([
     'firstName', 'John',